Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: Safety-Critical Decision Making System

-Fig.~\ref{fig3} visualizes our safety-critical risk assessment framework for AVs and HDVs navigating roundabouts.
+\textit{2) C2C and C2H safety assessment:} The adaptive safety distance accounts for multiple risk factors via a base value and adjustment terms, as shown in Table~\ref{tab:safety_factors}:

+where $d_{\min}$ is the minimum base distance, $\kappa_v$ is the velocity scaling factor, $\Delta v_{ij} = v_i - v_j$ is the relative velocity, $\Delta \phi_{ij}$ is the relative heading angle, $l_i, l_j \in \{0, 1\}$ denote lane indices, $v_{\text{ref}}$ is the reference velocity for normalization, $\beta_k$ are weighting parameters, and $\mathbb{1}_{\Omega}(\cdot)$ is the indicator function for vehicles in zone $\Omega$. $\mathcal{K}=\{v,\phi,l,z\}$ indexes the adjustment factors in Table~\ref{tab:safety_factors}.
+Fig.~\ref{fig3} visualizes our safety-critical risk assessment framework for CAVs and HDVs navigating roundabouts.
 Fig.~\ref{fig3}(a) presents the foundational distance-based risk function, characterized by an exponential decay curve, which quantifies collision urgency and informs immediate avoidance actions in MCTS decisions.
 The clearly defined safe distance threshold enables effective and computationally efficient binary safety decisions.
 Fig.~\ref{fig3}(b) provides a spatial risk heat map for a representative roundabout scenario, highlighting high-risk zones at lane-changing and exit-merging points.
-This visualization aligns with our theoretical predictions: vehicles in the outer lane exhibit greater uncertainty and associated risks due to less constrained movements, while inner-lane vehicles demonstrate more predictable trajectories with lower risk profiles.

-Based on the distance measure in \eqref{eq5_roundabout} and safety threshold in \eqref{dsafe_roundabout}, we define the instantaneous risk function:
+Based on the distance measure in \eqref{eq5_roundabout} and safety threshold in \eqref{eq:dsafe}, we define two complementary risk metrics.
+The instantaneous risk captures immediate collision threats:

-where $d_{\min}(s_i, s_j)$ represents the minimum distance between vehicles $i$ and $j$, and $\lambda_v$ is a scaling factor.
-The temporal risk function for roundabout scenarios is: